What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Traffic Weather Recognition Task. }} While recognizing weather conditions has potential practical values in analyzing street scenes, driving assistance, and traffic management \cite{TWData}, it has been primarily treated as a dynamic environmental factor for evaluating the robustness and adaptation capabilities of other traffic-related tasks, such as semantic segmentation under varying weather conditions \cite{ACDC, 10115323} .
+Although recognition of weather conditions has potential practical values in driving assistance and traffic management \cite{TWData}, it has been mainly treated as a dynamic environmental factor to evaluate the robustness and adaptation capabilities of other traffic-related tasks, such as semantic segmentation under varying weather conditions \cite{ACDC, 10115323}.
 Only a limited number of works specifically focus on the recognition of weather conditions in traffic scenes, and most approaches utilize conventional computer vision techniques or deep learning models adapted from general image classification tasks \cite{TWData}.

-\textbf{\textit{Traffic Weather Recognition Datasets. }} Despite the lack of dedicated benchmark datasets for weather recognition \cite{TWData}, several large-scale traffic scenario datasets incorporating multiple weather conditions, such as Cityscapes \cite{Cityscapes}, BDD100K \cite{BDD100K}, and WildDash \cite{WildDash}, can be leveraged by creating the corresponding labels.
-Datasets, such as ACDC \cite{ACDC}, specifically designed for perception tasks in adverse weather conditions provide a more viable solution.
-We only detail this dataset in our paper.
+Despite the lack of dedicated benchmarks \cite{TWData}, traffic datasets incorporating multiple weather conditions, such as WildDash \cite{WildDash} and nuScenes \cite{nuScenes}, can be leveraged by creating the corresponding labels.
+Datasets, such as \textit{\underline{A}dverse \underline{C}onditions \underline{D}ataset with \underline{C}orrespondences} (ACDC) \cite{ACDC}, specifically designed for perception tasks in adverse weather conditions provide a more viable solution.
+We only detail this dataset in this section.
 Meanwhile, synthesized datasets created via weather generation algorithms \cite{10115323,qian2024weatherdg} represent a promising alternative approach to address data scarcity.
 Several derivative datasets of Cityscapes \cite{Cityscapes}, including Foggy Zurich \cite{Foggy1}, Foggy Cityscapes \cite{Foggy2}, and RainCityscapes \cite{Rainy1}, available on the Cityscapes website, were created synthetically by adding a fog or rain layer to the original clear-weather Cityscapes images to simulate adverse weather conditions.